nrabulinski/settei/README.md

   雪定<rp>(</rp><rt>せってい</rt><rp>)</rp>
 </ruby>
 </h1>
-Collection of my personal Nix configurations and opinionated NixOS, nix-darwin, home-manager, and flake-parts modules.
+Collection of my personal Nix configurations and opinionated NixOS, nix-darwin, home-manager, and nilla modules.

 > [!CAUTION]
 > I tried to make the modules in this repository useful to others without having